Slow persuasion: The sender's value function

 The proof is in \cref{app:viscosity}.

-We view \Cref{lemma:viscosity} as a technical contribution.
-It extends a well-known theorem from the stochastic control literature in which the flow payoff $u$ is assumed to be continuous.
-That is an unacceptable hypothesis in economic applications such as ours, where $u$ depends on the endogenous strategic behaviour of other players. \footnote{By contrast, we have derived our hypothesis of piecewise continuity of $u$ from piecewise continuity of $A$, a tie-breaking assumption with no payoff consequences for the agent.} \Cref{lemma:viscosity} may prove useful for studying other models of strategic interaction in continuous-time stochastic environments.
+We view \Cref{theorem:viscosity} as a technical contribution.
+It extends a well-known theorem from the optimal control literature in which the flow payoff $u$ is assumed to be continuous.
+That is an unacceptable hypothesis in economic applications such as ours, where $u$ depends on the endogenous strategic behaviour of other players. \Cref{theorem:viscosity} may prove useful for studying other models of strategic interaction in continuous-time stochastic environments.